The

 Just north of Wicker Park lies Bucktown.
 This neighborhood proudly maintains a history of cultural diversity, even including members of different species.
 Bucktown got its moniker from its resident goats, or bucks.

 Bucktown began as the township of Holstein.
-Located on the outskirts of Chicago, waves of Polish immigrants settled this community starting in the 1830s.
+Located on the outskirts of Chicago, waves of Polish immigrants settled in this community starting in the 1830s.
 A number of Polish churches recall the influence of these early Bucktown pioneers.

 After Chicago incorporated Holstein in 1863, the neighborhood underwent another growth spurt.
 As this new neighborhood housed a sizable number of goats, usually kept by Poles, Holstein rebranded itself as Bucktown.